agsb/milliForth-6502/README.md

 extensions: (selectable)
     2/      shift right one bit
-    jump    jump to address in instruction pointer (ipt) :$      jump to (ipt)
+    exec    jump to address at top of spt
+    :$      jump to (ipt)
     ;$      jump to next